BigSoftVideo/DOTEbase/search.md

 [![Searching for tags](images/search/search4.png)](images/search/search4.png)

+Note that a Filter is is applied either as a standalone Term or as a Criteria to filter out results from the parent Search Term.
+A Filter Term cannot be used on its own in a Search without any other Search Terms.
+In practice, the search concatenates all Search Term results, then filters out those results that match the Filter Term.

+#### Scope of a Search

-Note that the scope of all Searches must be specified at the top of the Search panel.
+The scope of all Searches must be specified at the top of the Search panel.
-This means that the Search will be restricted to the following objects in the DOTEbase universe:
+This means that the Search will be restricted to the following objects in the _DOTEbase_ universe:

 - Selected - Only search in those [DOTEspaces](dotespace.md), [Projects](dote.md) and [Transcripts](transcript.md) selected in the [DOTEspaces](dotespace.md) panel
 - Active Transcript - Only search in the active Transcript